Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Abrasion And Tear Resistance

-- Level 3 Protective Gear combines top-grade armor with high-quality abrasion-resistant fabrics.
-This gear offers the best protection from tearing and wear.
+- Level 3 Protective Gear pairs top-grade armor with high-quality abrasion fabrics for the best tear resistance.

 - Kevlar and aramid fibers